 Partnering with a HIPAA-compliant cloud-based hosting service means that hardware and software are provided and maintained on the hospital’s behalf.
 A healthcare provider also gains a certain level of confidence with a cloud-based solution.
-Experienced system engineers that are always on-call to make sure a hospital and its patients are protected can be reassuring.
+Experienced system engineers who are always on-call to ensure a hospital and its patients are protected can be reassuring.

 With the rise in cyberattacks aimed at healthcare and the unpredictability of nature, providers cannot afford to cut corners when it comes to protecting patients and their data.

-Cloud-based solutions are often powered by a private, high-speed secure connection.
-Along with 24/7 system management and monitoring, a dedicated connection can play a major role in increasing hospital HIT system uptime.
+Cloud-based solutions are often powered by a private, high-speed, secure connection.
+Along with 24/7 system management and monitoring, a dedicated connection can significantly increase hospital HIT system uptime.

 A HIT hosting partnership can effectively expand a hospital’s staff without the expensive investment of hiring additional employees.

-Staff who are dedicated to managing and maintaining hospital technologies—clinical, financial, or otherwise— often require HIT specialty certifications.
-Adding or training-up certified IT professionals can create additional costs ranging between 30 – 77k per employee per year.
+Staff dedicated to managing and maintaining hospital technologies—clinical, financial, or otherwise— often require HIT specialty certifications.
+Adding or training certified IT professionals can create additional costs ranging between 30 – 77k per employee per year.

 A cloud-based hosting vendor can also provide dedicated teams for HIT planning, implementation, training, and support.
-Shifting administrative duties to an outside hosting service is another way hospitals can help IT personnel focus on enhancing care delivery systems without adding employees.
+Shifting administrative duties to an outside hosting service is another way hospitals can help IT personnel enhance care delivery systems without adding employees.

-Healthcare facilities that have experienced hurricanes, flooding, wildfires, and other natural disasters have been quick to recognize the real-time benefits of a cloud-hosted IT system.
+Healthcare facilities that have experienced hurricanes, flooding, wildfires, and other natural disasters have quickly recognized the real-time benefits of a cloud-hosted IT system.